D4-project/bgp-monitor/README.md

   -cf COUNTRY_FILTER [COUNTRY_FILTER ...], --country_filter COUNTRY_FILTER [COUNTRY_FILTER ...]
                         Filter using specified country codes.
   -af ASN_FILTER [ASN_FILTER ...], --asn_filter ASN_FILTER [ASN_FILTER ...]
-                        Filter using specified AS number list, skip a record if its as-path doesn't contain one of specified AS numbers
+                        Filter using specified AS number list, skip a record if its as-path doesn\'t contain one of specified AS numbers

+record:
+  Retrieve records in the interval --until_time and --from-time arguments (which are required)

+  --from_time FROM_TIME
+                        Beginning of the interval.
+Timestamp format : YYYY-MM-DD hh:mm:ss -> Example: 2022-01-01 10:00:00
+  --until_time UNTIL_TIME
+                        Ending of the interval.
+Timestamp format : YYYY-MM-DD hh:mm:ss -> Example: 2022-01-01 10:10:00
 ~~~~

 ## TODO